inspektor-gadget/inspektor-gadget/README.md

-  tcptop                Monitor the network traffic in pods straceback            Get strace-like logs of a pod from the past hints-network         Get network policy hints suited for your app hints-rbac            Get rbac hints suited for your app
+  tcptop                Monitor the network traffic in pods straceback            Get strace-like logs of a pod from the past hints-network         Get network policy hints suited for your app
 ```

 Inspektor Gadget is a kubectl plugin.
 It can also be invoked with `kubectl gadget`.